October 7, 2021

 Prevent ice damming now…

 Several different approaches can help prevent ice damming.
-Properly insulating and ventilating your attic is key.
+Properly insulating and ventilating your attic are key steps.
 Consult a contractor that specializes in attic insulation and ventilation.
 It’s important to get it done right, and to follow proper safety practices.
 If you are planning to replace your roof this fall, now is the ideal time to put a complete system in place to prevent ice damming.
 In addition to the proper installation of insulation and ventilation, make sure your roofer installs rubberized ice shields below the lower three to six feet of shingles (depending on the roof), for the best protection.

 If you don’t plan to get a new roof, another method to control ice damming is to install electric deicing cables along the eaves, and sometimes in the gutters themselves, to prevent water from freezing.
 Some deicing cables include thermostats that trigger the cables to heat up when temperatures drop.
 Do your homework, though, to prevent possible problems with this solution.
 For example, heating cables can provide uneven results and can be costly to operate (higher electric bills).
 (See these additional steps to prevent winter weather damage to your home.)

-…Or address it immediately if it happens
+…or address it immediately if it happens

 If winter comes before you have taken steps to prevent the problem, there are a few quick actions you can take to get rid of an ice dam.
 The first step is to remain vigilant in the days following a heavy snowfall.
 Inspect your roof.
 If you find an ice dam, experts recommend everything from (1) using a box fan in your attic to cool down the warm spots on your roof and stop the melting to (2) pulling down snow from the roof with a roof rake to (3) tossing a stocking filled with calcium chloride up onto your roof to melt enough snow to provide a pathway for the melting snow to drain into the gutter.
 Another option is to call a roofer to clear up the problem, which may include steaming the frozen areas to melt the ice and employing proper snow-removal techniques.